Online course details

 Community of Practice and Professional Networks

 Built into the course are opportunities for you to build a community of practice as an educator, with like-minded professionals.
-Our VLE features café forums and digital discussion spaces allowing you to engage in dialogue and debate with fellow students, and there will be opportunities to meet face-to-face at our campus.
+Our VLE features café forums and digital discussion spaces allowing you to engage in dialogue and debate with fellow students.
 All this helps you to build a peer support group and develop your professional networks.

 Critical Appraisal via Feedback and Observation

 Throughout the course there are opportunities for peer assessment and feedback.
-This will take place virtually, through campus visits and in your workplace.
+This will take place virtually and in your workplace.
 You will observe and critique others and have your own teaching observed to allow for constructive feedforward towards your personal development.

 Mentoring from a Practice Education Facilitator